Have you ever played pai gow?

-These calculators will give you advice for how to split your hand in a way that produces the highest long term expected value.
+These calculators will give you advice on how to split your hand in a way that produces the highest long-term expected value.

-For example, say you’re dealt: 8d, 8c, Kc, Js, 6c, 4c, 2d.
+For example, say you’re dealt 8d, 8c, Kc, Js, 6c, 4c, and 2d.
 The calculator will tell you to split your hand up like this:

-Keep in mind you may have to adjust if where you’re playing sets their hands differently.
+Keep in mind you may have to adjust if the place where you’re playing sets their hands differently.

-Other than all the strategy above, you can also gain an advantage by hole carding or edge sorting.
-Basically, by knowing what the dealer has using clues, card or dealer errors or peaking – which you’ll use to sort your hand in the most optimal way.
+Other than all the strategy above, you can also gain an advantage by hole carding or edge sorting, which is basically by knowing what the dealer has by using clues, card or dealer errors, or peeking – which you’ll use to sort your hand in the most optimal way.

 There are a couple things to know about playing pai gow poker online.

 For example, Planet7Casino.com doesn’t allow you to play pai gow poker to clear the bonus requirements EXCEPT for when the offer specifically says you can.

 Planet 7 also wants you to wager 60x instead of 30x when you receive their cash-back payment.